 Objections to the assignment of call signs requested by another licensee or a club station trustee will not be entertained at the FCC.
 However, this does not hamper any party from asserting such rights as it may have under private law in some other forum.
 The FCC does not consider an individual to be a former holder where the call sign was originally obtained through bribery, fraud, favoritism or other improper means.
-A club station trustee of a club that has been assigned a vanity call sign is not eligible to apply for any additional vanity call signs.
+A club station trustee of a club that has been assigned a vanity call sign is not eligible to apply for any additional vanity call signs for the club.

 Call Sign Availability